 Preheat oven to 350 F / 176 C for metal pan OR 325 F / 163 C for glass baking dish.

 Grease an 8x8-inch baking pan with butter, coconut oil or cooking spray.

 Place dry ingredients in a bowl and stir to combine.

 Sift and package in a one-pint decorative jar or can.

 In a large mixing bowl, combine butter, eggs and vanilla extract.
 Whisk to combine.
 Add the entire jar of dry brownie mix and stir to thoroughly combine.
 Stir in nuts (optional).

 Bake in preheated oven for about 25 minutes.

-Watch cooking time carefully.
-When a toothpick inserted into the center of baking dish comes out clean brownies are done.
+Watch the cooking time carefully.
+When a toothpick inserted into the center of the baking dish comes out clean brownies are done.
 Don't overbake or brownies will be hard!

 Cool in the pan on a rack for at least 15 minutes before cutting.